eluv-io/elv-dapp-sample/README.md

 ## [Eluvio DApp-sample](https://dapp-sample.app.eluv.io/)

-This repository illustrates how to develop for the Eluvio Content Fabric CDN and Marketplace, specificaully via an Eluvio Content Fabric crypto wallet and its associated libraries.
+This repository illustrates how to develop for the Eluvio Content Fabric CDN and Marketplace, specifically via an Eluvio Content Fabric crypto wallet and its associated libraries.

 A version of this app is hosted for your convenience at [https://dapp-sample.app.eluv.io/](https://dapp-sample.app.eluv.io/).

-Various sample operations highlighted include:
-- wallet login
-- user information access
-- marketplace access
+![sample screenshot](images/dapp-sample-screenshot.png)

+This DApp is built atop the [Eluvio Media Wallet](https://github.com/eluv-io/elv-media-wallet) library, and the underlying [Eluvio JS Client Library](https://eluv-io.github.io/eluv-io/elv-client-js).

+The library is used for login, retrieving information about the user's assets, signing transactions (via built-in custodial signing or connected noncustodial signing wallets), and operating backend Marketplaces.
+Additional operations highlighted by this sample:
 - NFT ownership validation
 - token-gated content access

-![sample screenshot](images/dapp-sample-screenshot.png)

-This DApp is built atop the [Eluvio Media Wallet](https://github.com/eluv-io/elv-media-wallet) library.
-It is used for retrieving various information about the user and their wallet, signing transactions (via built-in custodial signing or connected noncustodial signing wallets), and operating backend Marketplace objects.
+- embedding of fabric-hosted DRM video in an `<iframe>`

-The Eluvio Media Wallet is available in the Eluvio Wallet Client, documented here:
+The library is documented here:
 [Eluvio Wallet Client Documentation](https://eluv-io.github.io/elv-client-js/wallet-client/index.html).
 For information about implementing other login options using the wallet and/or frame client, please see [Login Samples](https://core.test.contentfabric.io/elv-media-wallet-client-test/test-login/).

-Furthermore, cross-chain features are available through the The Eluvio Javascript Client, documented here:
+Furthermore, cross-chain features are available through the Eluvio Javascript Client, documented here:
 [Eluvio Javascript Client Documentation](https://eluv-io.github.io/elv-client-js/index.html).
 For information on setting such cross-chain policies, see [README.policy.md](README.policy.md).